TimGrt/Ansible-Best-Practices/docs/development/git.md

       FILES_TO_LINT=$(git diff --cached --name-only)
       # Running with shared profile, see https://ansible-lint.readthedocs.io/profiles/
       if [ -z "$FILES_TO_LINT" ] ; then
         echo "# No files linting found.
-Add files to staging area with 'git add <file>'." else
+Add files to SG area with 'git add <file>'." else
         docker run --rm -v $(pwd):/data ansible-lint $FILES_TO_LINT if [ ! $? = 0 ]; then